Sakkari tops 2020 French champ Swiatek; 4 in 1st Slam SFs - WTMJ

 This is only the second time in the professional era that there has been four first-time semifinalists at any major tournament, according to the WTA.
 It also happened at the 1978 Australian Open.

 In the men’s quarterfinals, 13-time champion Rafael Nadal’s streak of sets won at Roland Garros ended at 36 but he quickly recovered to defeat Diego Schwartzman 6-3, 4-6, 6-4, 6-0.
-Nadal’s semifinal foe will be Novak Djokovic or Matteo Berrettini.
+Nadal’s semifinal foe will be No. 1 Novak Djokovic, who got past Matteo Berrettini 6-3, 6-2, 6-7 (5), 7-5 in a night match delayed for more than 20 minutes in the fourth set while the stadium was cleared out because of a COVID-19 curfew.

 Sakkari, who can become Greece’s first Grand Slam singles champion, and Krejcikova, who is from the Czech Republic, are both 25.
 Each has won only one tour-level title.
 Neither had been past the fourth round at a major until now.